Map My Property

-The Urban Tree Canopy application displays predicted urban growth areas, UTC for selected communities, and models future UTC based on management policy.
+Urban Tree Canopy displays predicted urban growth areas, UTC for selected communities, and models future UTC based on management policy.

 The Forest Drought application allows users to explore past, current, and future drought conditions on Texas forestland.

-The Forest Action Plan application provides a brief description of the issues addressed in the Forest Action Plan produced for Texas and allows the user to view the priority maps developed for each issue in relation to underlying basemaps.
+This application provides a brief description of the issues addressed in the Forest Action Plan produced for Texas and allows the user to view the priority maps developed for each issue.